Maclay74/yii2-yandex-kassa-api/README.md

 You can provide some logic there and **return false** if something went wrong and you wanna cancel your payment.

 The second one is **beforeConfirm**.
-It executes when user successfully paid your payment and now you have to confirm your order, send sms notification, etc.
+It executes when user successfully paid your payment and now you have to confirm this order, send sms notification, etc.
  Be careful, if you **return false** is this callback, payment won't be confirmed and user will receive his money back in a few hours.

 ###  4. Config your Yandex.Kassa notification page